verona-interfaces/verona-module-metadata/README.md

 **notSupportedFeature**: A list of features that are not supported.
 The possible values are:
 * report-eager

+An example implementation of this class can be found [here](https://github.com/verona-interfaces/metadata/blob/master/verona_module_editor.jsonld)

 ### Class: Player
 This class defines the type of a verona module as "**Player**".
 It has the following properties
 **id**: Unique id for a module (This is relevant for the URL scheme)